Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Alanine transaminase, or ALT

-Your provider may also order a test to check the levels of liver proteins like albumin.
+Your healthcare provider may also order a test to check the levels of liver proteins like albumin.

 Results are given in milligrams per deciliter (mg/dL).
 Normal results of the blood test range from 0 to 0.3 mg/dL in adults.

 If your results on the blood test are higher, bilirubin may also show up in your urine.
-Urine in adults normally contains only 0.02 mg/dL.
-Most urine tests will not detect this amount.
+Bilirubin is not present in the urine of normal, healthy individuals.

 Results that are higher may mean that you have a liver problem, hepatitis, or gallstones.